-Evaluation for this class will be based on four assignments and two exams as follows:
+Evaluation for this class will be based on two assignments and two exams as follows:

-Self Evaluation Project 10% September 25

-Quilt Project and Presentation 15% October 9
+Quilt Project and Presentation 25% October 3

-Midterm Exam 15% October 23
+Midterm Exam 25% October 24

-Diary Project 10% November 6

-Artistic Women Project 10% November 20

-Outrageous Act and Presentation 20% December 4
+Outrageous Act and Presentation 25% December 5

-Final Exam 20% TBA
+Final Exam 25% TBA

-Exams will consist of a take home project pertaining to the topics and discussion items.
-Detailed instructions about the take home exam will be given to you later in the term but exams and all projects must be typed, usually double-spaced unless indicated otherwise, and stapled in the upper left hand corner (no fancy duotangs or covers please.
+Exams will consist of a take home project pertaining to the topics and discussion items from class.
+Detailed instructions about the take home exam will be given to you later in the term but exams and all projects must be typed and usually double-spaced unless indicated otherwise.
 In the exam and in all projects you must be sure to avoid plagiarism by always referencing where you got information.
 I am most familiar with APA format but you may use any format you wish as long as it is consistently used.
 If you are not familiar with how to reference please come and see me.
 In the exam and in the projects you may use and are encouraged to use sources other than the textbook for this course.
 The library does have an excellent journal called Canadian Woman Studies as well as a really nice collection of books on Women's Studies.
+There are also many fine academic and nonacademic resources through the NEOS system in the library.
 The exams and projects are meant to be both scholarly and personal in the sense that it should contain your own viewpoint as well as indicate an understanding of course concepts and theories.
 All materials covered in class, readings, videos and guest lectures are subject to examination.

 Detailed information on the projects will also be given to you later in the term.
 Exams and projects are due at the beginning of class on the assigned due date.
 A penalty of 5% of the grade will be removed for each day (not class) it is late.
-Academic misconduct and plagiarism are taken very seriously and are punishable in a variety of ways.
-For more information on the penalties that can be imposed please see page 38 of the current college calendar.
+Academic misconduct and plagtarism are taken very seriously and are punishable in a variety of ways.
+For more information on student rights, responsibilities, codes of conduct and the penalties that can be imposed please see pages 36 to 40 of the current college calendar.
 Please be advised that a lack of planning on your part will not constitute an emergency on the instructor's part.
 For example, leaving all work on a project to the last minute and having a crisis arise will not get you an extension.
 Be aware that you may be asked to provide evidence of prior work before an extension is granted although extensions will rarely be granted in lieu of the late penalty.
 Bear in mind that marks are final.
-This means you cannot rewrite an exam or redu an assignment because of a poor grade and there are no extra assignments you can do to make up for a poor grade.
+This means you cannot rewrite an exam or redo an assignment because of a poor grade and there are no extra assignments you can do to make up for a poor grade.

-As a significant part of this course will revolve around discussion you will be expected to read the assigned readings and you will be expected to bring to class a one-page summary of the key ideas and issues from those readings.
-Some questions you may want to consider in preparing your summary are:
+As a significant part of this course will revolve around discussion you will be expected to read the assigned readings in preparation for the class.
+Some questions you may want to consider in your preparations for class are: